singnet/das-node/Design.md

 perform some extra computation on each result in order to evaluate each result's quality.

 JOB should be defined as a script in some programming language.
-AtomSpaceNode should be able to support multiple programming languages here so the design must be flexible.
+DistributedAlgorithmNode should be able to support multiple programming languages here so the design must be flexible.
 Initially we'll support only Python scripts doing queries to a remote DAS Server.